laurenkaestle/laurenkaestle/README.md

 # Hi, I'm Lauren!

 ### About Me:
-- I'm currently a junior at RIT majoring in Computer Science.
+- I'm currently a senior at RIT majoring in Computer Science.

-LinkedIn: www.linkedin.com/in/lauren-kaestle-534b28291
+LinkedIn: www.linkedin.com/in/lauren-kaestle